Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 environments due to the delay in activating a conda environment.
 Python from [python.org](https://www.python.org) (CPython) is recommended as the execution environment.

-If you are installing on Python 2.7, you can download the necessary development headers and compiler
-[from Microsoft](http://aka.ms/vcpython27).
-It is recommended to upgrade to Python 3.5 or later so that you do not need a compiler to install the dependencies.

 Alternatively you can install Batch Shipyard using the `requirements.txt`
 file: